flogvit/wordlist/README.md

 	});

 For the moment you need to install wordlists yourself.
-These are installed into the directory lib/wordlists/words_&lt;lang&gt;.txt and contains a word for each line.
+These are installed into the directory you choose and the filename is ../words_&lt;lang&gt;.txt and contains a word for each line.
 One way of making wordlists is using the wordlists from aspell.
 You can generate the wordlists from aspell like this:

-	aspell -d en dump master > lib/wordlists/words_en.txt
+	aspell -d en dump master > wordlists/words_en.txt

 ## addLanguage(lang, directory, callback)
 ## addLanguage(lang, callback)